frankiscuwu/unifi/README.md

 ## ✨ What It Does

-Unifi allows users to connect in shared music rooms where each participant’s favorite tracks and listening data contribute to a unified playlist.
+unifi allows users to connect in shared music rooms where each participant’s favorite tracks and listening data contribute to a unified playlist.

 When new users join, the playlist dynamically adjusts to include their preferences.
 Users can update the playlist by interacting through text or voice to request songs, set moods, or influence the overall direction of the mix.